 Occasionally, life-threatening lacerations occur.
 You must act calmly and quickly to get blood loss under control.
 A well applied pressure bandage is usually the best response.
 Take a stack of 4”x4” gauze squares and put them directly over the wound.
 Hold them in place by wrapping with your roll gauze.
 Firmly apply a quilt and outer wrap (standing bandage) over the top.
 If the wound location prevents the use of roll gauze and an outer bandage then you must utilize a tape-like bandage.

-A little knowledge and preparation can go a long way in preventing and managing potentially disastrous situations for your horses and yourself.
+A little knowledge and preparation can go a long way in preventing and managing potentially disastrous situations for your horses and yourself while traveling.
 Armed with the right equipment and know-how, you’ll have a much better chance of making sure everyone arrives at their destination safe and healthy!